 The program consists of:

-- Five weeks of service in kitchen, housekeeping, maintenance and snack shop
+- Service experiences in kitchen, housekeeping, maintenance and snack shop

 - Group Bible study, personal devotions and cabin devotions